evanofslack/pyminion/README.md

 ## Getting Started

-Pyminion requires Python 3.8 and can easily be installed through pypi
+Pyminion requires at least Python 3.8 and can easily be installed through pypi

 ```
 python3 -m pip install pyminion